 South Chesthill Estate (and Chesthill House) was sold for the second time by the Wiselys in 1956 and bought by the Roy family (who had made their money from tea).
 The Roys were family friends of the parents of artist Leesa Sandys-Lumsdaine, who in the late 1950s was commissioned to paint the murals in the Games Room.
 They feature John Fisher, the wonderful Ghillie who served at South Chesthill from 1933 – 1980 (except for a short break in Kent with Major Wisely).
 They also feature Jimmy an ex pit pony who was last used in 1970 for taking deer and grouse off the hill.
 Some touch-ups to the murals towards the west end were done by local artist Alan Hayman in the 1990s due to damage caused by a leak.

 Mr Peter Roy died in 1978 and Major-General Charles Ramsay bought South Chesthill.
 He later bought neighbouring Inverinain, so making an estate of some 7,000 acres and roughly 6 miles of fishing on which a record 105 salmon were caught in 2012.
-In 2015 Chesthill House was refurbished, including adding four new bathrooms and central heating in all rooms.
-The estate is now owned by his son Charlie, who would love to hear from anyone with suggestions for this page!

 [1] http://en.wikipedia.org/wiki/Glen_Lyon